ncoghlan/misc/notes/python3/questions_and_answers.rst

       File "<stdin>", line 1, in <module>
     AttributeError: 'bytes' object has no attribute 'encode'

-In addition to the above changes, Python 3.4 includes `additional changes to the codec system
+In addition to the above changes, Python 3.4 included `additional changes to the codec system
 <http://docs.python.org/dev/whatsnew/3.4.html#codec-handling-improvements>`__
 to help with more gently easing users into the idea that there are different